arytek/AIP-A2-IOU-Tracker-Client/README.md

-# Favoura | IOU Tracker Web App Client
+# Favoura | IOU Favour Tracker Web App Client
 ## Table Of Contents

 * [About the Project](#about-the-project)